bernardo-sb/sword-health-mle-challange/docs/Question_2b.md

 - Upper bound: $5,000 the cost of a medium kubernetes cluster.

 #### Total Monthly Cost:
-Can assume $5000 as a middle ground.
+Can assume **$12,500** as a middle ground.

 - Total Annual Cost: $12,500 * 12 = **$150,000**
 - Accounting for a 15% slippage: **$172,500**

 ## Other Relevant Considerations

-The new project can leverage some Sword Health blueprints for quicker integration.
+The new project can leverage SWORD Health's blueprints, existing services and infrastructure for quicker integration.

-It should also deploy a rule-based fallback system for low-confidence AI outputs.
+It should also deploy a rule-based fallback system for low confidence AI outputs and errors.

 ### Risks & Mitigation